mdahewlett/aiqa4/README.md

 - BE response needs to be JSON, not string
 - struggled with writing FE fetch, some struggle with handlekeydown, setting functions in components
 - forgot status handling on FE, BE setup
+- format of OpenAI forgotten
+- learned environ[] vs getenv()

+Extras:

+- added healthcheck get endpoint
+- with OpenAI() automatically will use api key so long as I loaddotenv()